Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 1551497_284686375012405_148766484_n

 After eight days of fun, we were ready to head home.
-The journey was smooth and, again, a blur.
-I don’t have any pictures because I was exhausted and my phone memory was full.
-Below are side highlight photos.
+The journey was smooth but felt like a blur.
+Unfortunately, I don’t have any pictures because I was exhausted, and my phone memory was full.
+However, below are some highlight photos from our trip.

 1601059_284620291685680_50962415_n.jpg